A tray of oysters with a green sauce and trout roe

 Advertising

 With so many sensational spots, and so little time to taste them all, it can be hard to narrow the field.
 Luckily, we've have thumbed through the list and highlighted the top options to snag that reservation.
 And if you are still looking for more, we have a guide of must visit places, specific to Brooklyn.
-Check out the best places to visit and everything to order during NYC Restaurant Week this winter.
+Check out the best places to visit and everything to order during NYC Restaurant Week this summer.

 Advertising